jdkandersson/OpenAlchemy/docs/source/index.rst

 same way.
 The longer prefix is offered to avoid extension property name clashes with other tools.

+For example, the tablename can be specified either using the :samp:`x-tablename` or the :samp:`x-open-alchemy-tablename` extension property.

 .. _how-does-it-work:

 How Does It Work?